micmejia/bible-dump/NKJV/Matthew/Matt 21.md

 And if anyone says anything to you, you shall say, 'The Lord has need of them,' and immediately he will send them."

 ###### 4
-[^b]All this was done that it might be fulfilled which was spoken by the prophet, saying:
+All this was done that it might be fulfilled which was spoken by the prophet, saying:

 ###### 5
 "Tell the daughter of Zion, 'Behold, your King is coming to you, Lowly, and sitting on a donkey, A colt, the foal of a donkey.' "